Zuoqiu-Yingyi/siyuan-publish/docs/README-en.md

 ### Requirements

-* The device has installed Siyuan Note or can access Siyuan Note server service
+* The device has installed SiYuan Note or can access SiYuan Note server service
 * Download the latest app distribution for the device `Operating System` and `Architecture` in [Releases](https://github.com/Zuoqiu-Yingyi/siyuan-publish/releases)
-* Unless otherwise stated, `kernel` below refers to the executable program of this application, and `Siyuan kernel` refers to the application program providing Siyuan Note server functionality
+* Unless otherwise stated, `kernel` below refers to the executable program of this application, and `SiYuan kernel` refers to the application program providing SiYuan Note server functionality

 ### Installation